 Once a job is enabled it will run only at the scheduled times.
 In order to manually trigger a job to start it must first be disabled using the toggle at the top of the page.

-- Files being removed by an Replication sync job on a share with the Recycling Bin is enabled must have enough capacity for deleted files to be stored until being removed from the Recycling Bin.
+- Files being removed by an Replication sync job on a share with the Recycle Bin is enabled must have enough capacity for deleted files to be stored until being removed from the Recycle Bin.
 [SLN-178]

 - If two options that perform hash calculations are enabled in the same Replication job the source and destination files may be read twice, this could result in additional data being used in cloud hosting services [SLN-138, SLN-144]